uncms-dev/uncms/docs/philosophy.md

 because most sites did not require it (I can think of four sites out of hundreds that I know it was deployed on).
 It ruined performance, though some later versions optimised this away with conditionals.
 On top of that, it also had a tendency to cause [bugs](https://github.com/onespacemedia/cms/issues/180) in projects which _didn't_ use it.

+If multilingual support is important to you, you may want to look at [django CMS](https://www.django-cms.org/en/) instead.

 ## UnCMS projects should look like Django projects